-If you’re planning to visit Iran there’s a few things you should know before you go.
-Here’s 25 things we want to share with you to make your trip even better!
+If you’re planning to visit Iran there are a few things you should know before you go.
+Here are 25 things we want to share with you to make your trip even better!

 We’ve been all around the world, spent a lot of time in a lot of different countries, and if there’s one thing we can honestly tell you it’s that we’ve never felt as welcomed, fascinated and humbled as we did when we visited Iran.

 Iran is such an incredible country to travel.
 The architecture will amaze you, the friendliness of the people will leave you speechless, the culture is fascinating and the landscapes are out of this world.

 Iran is also very misunderstood, with many people believing whatever propaganda they hear on the media about how dangerous or difficult it is to travel there.

 What to Know Before You Visit Iran